kolan72/PoliNorError/README.md

 The `NoError` property makes sure that there were no exceptions at all when calling the handling delegate.
 The `IsPolicySuccess` property (since _version_ 2.8.1) indicates that, despite errors during the handling, the policy handled the delegate successfully.

+You might wonder why there are so many success-related properties.
+See [Nuances of using the library](#nuances-of-using-the-library)  for a detailed answer.

 If an error occurs within the catch block, it will be stored in the  `CatchBlockErrors`  property that is collection of the `CatchBlockException`  objects.

 For generic `Func` delegates, a return value will be stored in the `Result` property if the handling was successful or there were no errors at all.